ropg/ezTime/README.md

 &nbsp;

 > **Newsflash**: *To find the timezone information, ezTime originally used timezoneapi.io, which could be used for free for up to 50 queries a day.
 They have changed this policy and forced the use of https, both breaking ezTime.
+(For more information see [here](https://github.com/ropg/ezTime/issues/2).)
 As of version 0.7.4, ezTime makes use of its very own online timezone lookup daemon, removing a dependency on some third party that might change their policy just like timezoneapi did.
 Please see details for [*`setLocation`*](#setlocation) because the interface changed a little.
 You can now also do GeoIP lookups for automatic local time setting (only in countries which do not span multiple timezones).*

 ## A brief history of ezTime